 We consider ACT or SAT Reasoning scores an important indicator of your academic ability.
 To ensure your application is competitive, plan to take these tests early.
 Keep these points in mind:

-- See your high school guidance counselor to schedule the PLAN or PSAT as a sophomore.
+- Contact your high school guidance counselor to schedule the PreACT or PSAT as a sophomore.
 This will give you time to improve low scores before taking the SAT and/or the ACT.

 - Take the ACT and/or the SAT Reasoning in your junior year.
 One of these is required of all candidates for appointment to the Academy.